Connect with us

 The ARF is calculated using the following formula based on the car’s Open Market Value (OMV) as assessed by Singapore Customs.

 For example, a car with an OMV of $30,000 will have an ARF of $34,000.
-If you deregister the car after 10 years, your Preferential Additional Registration Fee (PARF) rebate will be $17,000 (50% of $34,000).
-At that point, the PARF rebate can be considered your scrap value since there is no COE value left after ten years.
+If you deregister the car at the 10th-year mark, your Preferential Additional Registration Fee (PARF) rebate will be $17,000 (50% of $34,000).
+At that point, the PARF rebate can be considered your scrap value, since no COE remains after 10 years.

 In Singapore, the cost of a car is influenced by several factors, including the OMV, ARF, GST, registration fees, Vehicular Emission Scheme (VES) surcharge (if any), dealer markup, and COE.
-Therefore, a car with an OMV of $30,000 can cost $190,000, especially if the COE price is $100,000.
+Therefore, a car with an OMV of $30,000 can easily cost upwards of $190,000, especially if the COE price is $100,000.

-As a potential buyer, it’s important to understand that while factors such as OMV, ARF, and COE significantly impact the sales price of a car, an increase in any of these variables does not necessarily mean the sales price of cars will go up.
+As a potential buyer, it’s important to understand that while factors such as OMV, ARF, and COE significantly impact a car’s sales price, an increase in any of these variables does not necessarily mean the sales price will go up.
 Similarly, a decrease in sales prices does not necessarily indicate that these cost factors have decreased.

 Higher Depreciation Incurred If You Buy A Brand-New Car & Deregister It In 5 Years